-In order to benefit from the MASP, a company should begin negotiations with PITA and the Ministry of Entrepreneurship and Technology.
-Support is granted in the form of a cash grant based on a bilateral agreement between the Ministry and the investor.
+To benefit from the MASP, a company should apply for a grant and begin negotiations with PITA and the Ministry of Development.
+Support is granted in the form of a cash grant based on a bilateral agreement between the ministry and the investor.

-The Ministry of Entrepreneurship and Technology grants this support.
+The Ministry of Development grants this support.
 Investors apply for RDC status on an individual basis, as there is no formal call or invitation involved.